rcantini/rcantini.github.io/content/post/dogbreedclass/index.md

 - Fine tuning

 ## Transfer Learning
-**Transfer Learning** technique consists of exploiting features learned on one problem, for dealing with a new similar problem: this way, the abilities of a pre-trained model can be transferred to one another.
+**Transfer Learning** technique consists of exploiting features learned on one problem, for dealing with a new similar problem: this way, the abilities of a pre-trained model can be transferred to another.
 This technique is very usefull when data are not enough to build a full model from scratch, as in our case.
 I exploited this strategy creating our dog breed classifier as follows:
 - Load the pre-trained model: I used a VGG16 model which has been pre-trained on ImageNet, a +10 million image dataset from 1000 categories.
 - Freeze VGG16 layers, so as to avoid destroying the information they contain during training.